Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/issue-triage-automation.md

 ### ITA15

-Remove the "<mark style="background-color:#FBCA04;">Needs: Triage 🔍</mark>" label from a PR, if it already has a "<mark>Type: *XYZ*</mark>" label added at the time of creating it.
+Remove the "<mark style="background-color:#FBCA04;">Needs: Triage 🔍</mark>" label from a PR, if it already has a "<mark>Type: *XYZ*</mark>" label added and is assigned to someone at the time of creating it.

 **Trigger criteria:**

-- A PR is opened with any of the following labels added:
+- A PR is opened with any of the following labels added and is assigned to someone:
   - "<mark style="background-color:#D73A4A;color:white;">Type: Bug 🐛</mark>"
   - "<mark style="background-color:#0075CA;color:white;">Type: Documentation 📄</mark>"
   - "<mark style="background-color:#CFD3D7;">Type: Duplicate 🤲</mark>"